Juan Alfredo César Müller

-Juan Alfredo César Müller (Buenos Aires, June 29, 1927 – São Paulo, July 1, 1990) was an Argentine psychologist and translator.
+Juan Alfredo César Müller (June 29, 1927, in Buenos Aires – July 1, 1990, in São Paulo) was an Argentine psychologist and translator.

-Biography

 He studied psychology at the C. G. Jung Institute in Zurich, Switzerland, and was a student of Leopold Szondi, with an application to the Regional Council of Psychology of São Paulo.

-He settled in São Paulo in 1952 and gave, in 1979, the first university extension course in Astrology for graduates in Psychology at the Pontifical Catholic University of São Paulo, with the collaboration of Olavo de Carvalho.
+Müller settled in São Paulo in 1952 and gave, in 1979, the first university extension course in Astrology for graduates in Psychology at the Pontifical Catholic University of São Paulo, with the collaboration of Olavo de Carvalho.

 Works

 Müller translated for Portuguese the book Introduction to the psychology of fate, by L. Szondi, which contains biographical data compiled by Pedro Balázs, both disciples of L. Szondi.